JoeyRagona/atlas-writing-analyzer/README.md

-# ATLAS Writing Analyzer 2.1
+# ATLAS Writing Analyzer 2.5

-A browser-based tool that scores marketing copy (0–100) and provides actionable feedback for heart-centered entrepreneurs.
+A browser-based tool that scores marketing copy (0–100) and provides actionable feedback for heart-centered entrepreneurs, now aligned to your custom-GPT foundation rules.

 ## Files
-- `index.html` — markup
+- `index.html`
-- `style.css` — styling
+- `style.css`
-- `main.js` — analysis logic & UI
+- `main.js`
+- `README.md`

 ## Usage
 1. Clone or download this repo.